 - Hatha Yoga strengthens and tones your entire body

-- It keeps you from binge eating and oversleeping
+- It keeps you from binge eating and oversleeping and gives you better sleep

 Now that we know of some Hatha Yoga poses and their benefits, let’s find out the answers to some common queries regarding Hatha Yoga.